bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/build-an-application.md

 - Setting up a continuous integration (CI) environment
 - Configuring your CI tools and integrating with OpenShift
 - Automating the build and deployment process
-- Implementing database scaling and replication (Patroni)
-- Working with MongoDB images and best practices

 ## Database (link to DB Best Practices doc, mention Patroni and MongoDB images)
 - Choosing the right database for your application